OddMagnet/100-Days-of-Swift/016-024 Starting SwiftUI/Project 3/README.md

 ## Environment modifiers
 - modifiers applied to a container, e.g. a `VStack`, are called environment modifiers
 - they are used just like regular modifiers, but affect all child views
-- the same modifier applied to a child view overrides the environment modifer and takes priority`
+- the same modifier applied to a child view overrides the environment modifer and takes priority

 ## Views as properties
+- it's possible to create views as properties, e.g. `let someText = Text("Hello World!")`
+- this is useful to avoid repition and move complex code out of the `body` property
+- views stores as properties can't refer to other stored properties, but it's possible to create computed properties with views

 ## View composition